Bridgeway Recovery Services is now Bridgeway Community Health

 A DUII (Driving Under the Influence of Intoxicants) group typically aims to address the legal, behavioral, and emotional aspects of DUII offenses while addressing underlying issues related to substance abuse.
 Here’s what you might expect to learn from participating in a DUII group for SUD: Legal Implications: Understanding Substance Use Disorder: Impact of Substance Use on Driving: Risk Reduction Strategies: Exploring Triggers and High-Risk Situations: Coping Skills and Stress Management: Responsibility and Accountability: Support and Peer Connections: Compliance with Treatment and Legal Requirements.
 Personal Growth and Recovery:

-Living In Balance
+Living In Balance Group

 Monday 5:00 PM – 6:00 PM